opencast/opencast/docs/guides/admin/docs/modules/waveform.md

     waveform.color = black

-This value define the color of the waveform.
-The value must be an RGB(A) hex code or one of the predefined values, see [FFMPEG Colors](https://www.ffmpeg.org/ffmpeg-all.html#Color).
+This value defines the color of the waveform.
+The value must be a RGB(A) hex code or one of the predefined values, see [FFMPEG Colors](https://www.ffmpeg.org/ffmpeg-all.html#Color).
 You can define one color per audio channel separated by a whitespace.

     waveform.split.channels = false

-This boolean value defines, whether multiple audio channels should be mixed in one waveform (if false) or separated one next to each other (if true).
+This boolean value defines whether multiple audio channels should be mixed in one waveform (if `false`) or separated one next to each other (if `true`).

     waveform.scale = lin